| The Bethel School — stepping back

 would auction off lunches for art supplies and crayons.

 There were very few school supplies.”
+The teacher taught all eight grades

 and the number of students varied.
 “The teacher would